Peter: Coordinating university support for students during COVID-19

 After visiting Australia in July 2019, Renalu was excited to be joining her brother as a student in Adelaide in 2020.
 As a hairdresser back home in India, Renalu was looking to further her knowledge by studying at TAFE SA.
 Little did she know, she’d soon be swapping in-class practicals for practising her hairstyling skills on her family during a global pandemic lockdown.

-When Mousumi started her second semester studying for her Master of Public Administration (Policy) at Flinders University, she didn’t realise she would soon be juggling online studies while keeping her children home from school.
+When Mousumi started her second semester at Flinders University, she didn’t realise she would soon be juggling online studies while keeping her children home from school.
 Though Mousumi says it was a stressful time, connecting with other students through her university and StudyAdelaide’s ‘Friends of the World’ helped her manage her stress and focus on her studies.

 After settling his family in Adelaide in 2019, Del says life was in a good rhythm when the COVID-19 pandemic hit.
-With the move to online study, Del took on the challenge of homeschooling his kids while keeping up with his Master of Environmental Management studies at Flinders University.
+With the move to online study, Del took on the challenge of homeschooling his kids while keeping up with his studies at Flinders University.

 The best students (and leaders) value personal growth at least as much as intellectual growth.
 Join a range of experts to help you discover the hidden treasure-map of skills you’ll need to be successful now… and for your future.

-Despite worries about the growing global pandemic, Aprille has kept calm with a focus on maintaining her health and mental wellbeing.
-She says working on her yoga practice, finding a daily routine, and connecting with teachers and students online has allowed her to keep progressing with her research degree and study success.
-We spoke to Aprille about her life in Adelaide during the COVID-19 crisis.
+Despite worries about the growing global pandemic, Aprille focused on maintaining her health and mental wellbeing.
+She says working on her yoga practice, and connecting with teachers and students online has allowed her to keep progressing with her research degree and study success.

 In Australia, vocational education and training (VET) is study that offers you the opportunity to learn specific and practical job skills.
 It’s the perfect route for international students who are looking for a quicker path into the workforce and a focus on real-world and industry-based skills.